 Remove Terminator from Ubuntu

-If you no longer need Terminator, remove the package and clean up orphaned dependencies.
-For more details on APT removal options, see how to remove packages on Ubuntu.
+If you no longer need Terminator, remove the package with APT.
+For more details on package removal behavior, see the guide to remove packages on Ubuntu.

 sudo apt remove terminator